Boyd Archaeological Field School

 THE CARR-REID BURSARY

-Providing one bursary in the amount of $1,450 towards the total cost of tuition to help a deserving student attend the Boyd Archaeological Field School.
+Providing one bursary in the amount of $1,450.00 towards the total course fee to help a deserving student attend the Boyd Archaeological Field School.

 LEARN MORE AND APPLY